binhe-lab/C037-Cand-auris-adhesin/02-case-studies/04-homolog-properties/2020-10-31/README.md

 An idea is to first summarize TANGO sequence within each protein, counting their number of instances and distribution, and see if some alternative patterns emerge.

+### Evolutionary history of Hil family

+In this part I use the gene tree generated from `03-gene-tree` analysis to visualize the evolutionary history of the Hil family.
+See README in the `03-gene-tree` folder (in subfolders) for details on the tree reconstruction.
+What's important here is that I loaded the gene trees into R and used the `ggtree` and `treeio` packages to read, manipulate and draw the tree and annotate it.